Recently Adopted Accounting Standards

 Recently Issued Accounting Standards

 In November 2024, the FASB issued ASU 2024-03, Income Statement—Reporting Comprehensive Income— Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses (“ASU 2024-03”).
 ASU 2024-03 requires disclosure, in the notes to financial statements, of specified information about certain costs and expenses included in each expense caption on the face of the income statement at interim and annual reporting periods.
 The new standard is effective for fiscal years beginning after December 15, 2026, and interim periods within fiscal years beginning after December 15, 2027, and should be applied either prospectively to financial statements issued for reporting periods after the effective date of this ASU or retrospectively to any or all prior periods presented in the financial statements.
-The Company is evaluating the potential impact of this adoption on our consolidated financial statements.
+The Company does not expect the adoption of ASU 2024-03 to have a material impact on its consolidated financial statements; however, the ASU will result in additional disclosures in the notes to our consolidated financial statements.

 Historical Timeline